-In 2023, Telesat was selected as one of the National Capital Region's Top Employers in the Ottawa-Gatineau area.
+Telesat was once again selected as one of the National Capital Region's Top Employers in the Ottawa-Gatineau area.
 This prestigious recognition highlights Telesat's unwavering commitment to creating an exceptional workplace environment and fostering a culture of excellence.
-Telesat remains focused on cultivating inclusion within the company and pursued several new initiatives in 2023 including unconscious bias training, development of an Accessibility Plan to address barriers for Persons with Disabilities, establishment of a pay equity committee, and issuing scholarship awards for its Women in STEM and Indigenous youth programs.
+Telesat remains focused on cultivating inclusion within the company and encouraging diversity in science, technology, engineering and math through its annual scholarship programs for Women in STEM and Indigenous youth programs.